The Formidable Challenge

 How Can I Get Started?

 Interested in getting a jump start on wood collecting?
-IWCS offers a box of 40 different specimens shipped to any of the 50 states for only $100.00 for members and $140 for non-members.
-Please see IWCS Wood Specimen Kit order form for a list of specimens available and complete details.
-Join IWCS for $35/year and receive your IWCS Wood Specimen Kit at the member price today!
+IWCS offers a box of 40 different specimens shipped to any of the 50 states for only $100.00 for members and $160 for non-members.
+Please see the IWCS Wood Specimen Kit order form shown at the top of this page for a list of specimens available and complete details.

 Members can also provide a lot of advise on books on wood.
 Some can even offer to sell you copies.
 Books on trees are as important, too.
 Study the trees of the area in which you live and other areas that you are likely to travel.
 You can decide just how much investment in equipment you care to make.
 The most enthusiastic end up with axes, chain saws, and even portable sawmills.
 If you do venture out looking for wood, take great care to protect the ecology of every area you visit.
 Don't cut indiscriminately.
 Wood needs to be carefully dried once you collect it.
 Books and members can help you in learning how to do this properly.
 Where practical, attend meetings.
 Promote IWCS to other people, too.